-Iran has also sought to frame the fighting in Syria as an urgent necessity to defend Shia shrines.
+Iran has also sought to frame the fighting in Syria as an urgent necessity to defend Shi'a shrines.
 The golden-domed Sayyeda Zainab shrine, strategically located in south Damascus, is especially central to this narrative of Iran and its proxy fighters.
-Attendees at funerals for Lebanese Hezbollah and other Shia militia fighters killed in Syria frequently chant "labayk ya Zainab (At your service, O Zainab), and these same groups have also produced propagandistic songs featuring the slogan Funeral for Afghan Fatemiyoun Brigade fighters killed in Syria.
-Posters dome in the background of martyrdom posters of fallen fighters.
+Attendees at funerals for Lebanese Hezbollah and other Shi'a militia fighters killed in Syria frequently chant "labayk ya Zainab (At your service, O Zainab), and these same groups have also produced propagandistic songs featuring the slogan and prominently placed the shrine's iconic dome in the background of martyrdom posters of fallen fighters.